 To create an effective slogan, focus on simplicity, clarity, and relevance to your brand’s core identity, staying consistent with your other branding actions.
 Use memorable language, consider the target audience, and aim for a phrase that resonates emotionally, leaving a lasting impression on consumers.

-8. Choose your colors and fonts
+9. Choose your colors and fonts

 The graphic charter of a brand is very important when launching a business, and nothing should be left to chance.

-Once chosen, you won't be able to change them easily, because colors and fonts will become inherent elements of your identity.
+Once chosen, you won’t be able to change them easily, because colors and fonts will become inherent visual elements of your identity.

-To maintain a strong coherence around your brand image, the colors and fonts defined shouldn't be too numerous: the more information is added, the more the brand identity will be diluted towards a muddled appearance.
-What's more, too many fonts and too many colors will lose the user, especially on your ecommerce website.
+To maintain a strong coherence around your brand image, the color palette and fonts defined shouldn’t be too numerous: the more information is added, the more the brand identity will be diluted towards a muddled appearance.
+What’s more, too many fonts and too many colors will lose the user, especially on your ecommerce website.

 To start with, consider two or three colors and two or three specific fonts, in different shades and shapes, to maintain consistency on all your pages, particularly for your online store.